inkyarev/ror2-run-generator/README.md

 ## How to use
 - Download and install [.NET Runtime for .NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).

-- Download the files from Releases.
+- Download the generator files from [Releases](https://github.com/inkyarev/ror2-run-generator/releases).

 - Run the executable.
 ## Plans for the future